osmosis-labs/docs/docs/overview/integrate/pool-setup.md

 ## Weighted Pool

-Weighted Pools on Osmosis are essentially a copy of [Balancer’s v1 implementation](https://balancer.fi/whitepaper.pdf) of a Liquidity Pool, which uses the weighted constant product formula: k = x^wx * y^wy.
+Weighted Pools on Osmosis are essentially a copy of [Balancer’s v1 implementation](https://balancer.fi/whitepaper.pdf) of a Liquidity Pool, which uses the weighted constant product formula: `k = x^wx * y^wy`.

 ### Create Pool